 - For a different flavor and texture experience, instead of mozzarella cheese try shredded white American.
 It sounds crazy, but it is unbelievably creamy and so yummy!

-This recipe was originally posted on September 17, 2018 and has been updated with new information, new photos, and a new gluten free bread flour blend.
+This recipe was originally posted on September 17, 2018 and has been updated with new information, new photos, and a video.